Kingerthanu/CPP_fileScrapingOlympics/README.md

 ----------------------------------------------
 <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/062cd5ad-92eb-482e-947d-d6592a77f0a3" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/062cd5ad-92eb-482e-947d-d6592a77f0a3" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/062cd5ad-92eb-482e-947d-d6592a77f0a3" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/062cd5ad-92eb-482e-947d-d6592a77f0a3" alt="Cornstarch <3" width="55" height="49">

 **The Breakdown:**

+  This Program Takes In A .txt File Including Olympic Winning Information And Uses It To Parse And Count Up The Amount Of Medals From Each Line.

+  The Program Utilizes A Defined DataEntry Class In Which Will Represent A Countires Current Year Total For Its Gold, Silver, And Bronze Count.

+  When The Program Starts, We Will Initialize A Instance Of Our DataBase Class In Which Will Call Its Request Function In Which Will Ask The User For Continual Input Until They Say To Leave.

+  The User Can Read In From Our .txt Filr And From The Parsed Document We Will Interpret New Country Names In A Given Mapped Data Structure To Include Only Unique Countries.

+  We Can Also Add Ontop Of This New Entries Through The request Function With Our Add Function.
+This Allows Us To Have A Interface Where We Can Add Even More Entries, Or Even Update New Entries On The Fly During Runtime.

+This Program Was Very Interesting And Allowed Me To See New Ways Of Parsing Documents In C++.
+Also Through This Project I Learned Proper Encapsulation By Making Sure The Main Function Is Calling A Method Of The Class Instead Of Doing It Itself In Main Which Can Ensure Modularity As Well As Just Being Easier To Follow Along With.
+Also Using External Flags Was Interesting As Also Showed Me Ways Of Using Classes To Change External States Like Our loopFlag.

 <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/40008094-f365-4afe-838c-7415fd8f07d8" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/40008094-f365-4afe-838c-7415fd8f07d8" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/40008094-f365-4afe-838c-7415fd8f07d8" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_fileScrapingOlympics/assets/76754592/40008094-f365-4afe-838c-7415fd8f07d8" alt="Cornstarch <3" width="55" height="49">